gemi254/ConfigAssist-ESP32-ESP8266/README.md

 + if you want to enable serial print to a log file use..
   ```
-  //Enable configAssist logging to file
+  //Enable ConfigAssist logging to file
   #define LOGGER_LOG_MODE  2 // Log to file

   //Define the log filename